 DC Comics, 1939. none.
 Original hand corrected typescript.
-The complete story from Detective Comics #30, here titled “The Batman and the Diamonds of Death” (the title was changed when it was published to “The Return of Dr. Death”).
-6 pages on 5 leaves (8” X 13”), 1,500 typed words plus 196 words of handwritten ink and pencil changes, additions, deletions, and corrections, including a rewrite of the final scene on the last page, with a pencil drawing of a gliding Batman.
-Very good, with no mending, tape, or repair.
+The complete story from Detective Comics no. 30, here titled “The Batman and the Diamonds of Death” (the title was changed when it was published to “The Return of Dr. Death”).
+6 pages on 5 leaves (8” X 13”), 1,500 typed words plus 196 words of handwritten ink and pencil changes, additions, deletions, and corrections, including a rewrite of the final scene on the last page, accompanied by a pencil drawing of a gliding Batman.
+Very good condition (no mending, tape, or repair).
 This is Dark Knight incunabulum, and as rare as a one ended stick.
 No other Batman manuscripts from this vintage, or even from near this vintage, is known.
-In fact, any and all DC superhero manuscripts before 1945 are impossible.
+In fact, any and all DC superhero manuscripts before 1945, except this one, are impossible.
 Ex–Bob Kane.
-Ex–Mario Sacripante, part of a dispersal of Kane’s abandoned papers that included some page proofs but only this one manuscript.
+Ex–Mario Sacripante, part of a dispersal of Kane’s abandoned papers that included some page proofs and sketches but only this one manuscript.
 And by the way, the printed Detective Comics no. 30, with our story in it, sold for $19,120 at auction in 2012.
-And the world record at auction for any Batman comic (Detective Comics no. 27, graded 7) is $1,500,000 (HA, Nov.
-19, 2020), 3 times the price of the most expensive imaginable hardbound 20th century book, so something big (and real) is going on here.
-And both those prices are for a single comic, of which dozens are known, making our unique manuscript seem not to be very expensive, and the chances of seeing something even vaguely like it, are the same as the chances of sitting in a chair with your mouth open and having a nicely roasted duck fly into it.
+And the world record at auction for any issue of Detective Comics (May 1939, graded 7) is $1,500,000 (HA, 2020), and for any Batman comic (Spring 1940, graded 9.4) is $2,220,000 (HA, 2021), 4 times the price of the most expensive imaginable hardbound 20th century 1st edition, so something big (and real) is going on here.
+And both those prices are for a single comic, of which dozens are known, making our unique manuscript seem not to be very expensive, and the chances of finding something even vaguely like it, are the same as the chances of sitting in a chair with your mouth open and having a nicely roasted duck fly into it.
 Very good.
 Item #2